 Occasionally it is useful to know which Makefile variables Automake uses for compilations, and in which order (see Flag Variables Ordering); for instance, you might need to do your own compilation in some special cases.

-Some variables are inherited from Autoconf; these are CC
+Some variables are inherited from Autoconf; these are CC,

 There are some additional variables that Automake defines on its own:

-Automake already provides some -I options automatically, in a
+AM_CPPFLAGSAutomake already provides some -I options automatically, in a

 separate variable that is also passed to every compilation that invokes